amelie106/vector_class/README.md

-A custom Vector class that has most of the functionalities of a regular vector.
+A custom Vector class that has most of the functionalities of a regular vector container.